rails/rails/guides/source/action_view_helpers.md

 the page, such as in the case of the special page, it will display the greeting alert.
 Otherwise, it will display the default text "Bye!"

-`content_for` concatenates the blocks it receives for a specific identifier in the order they are provided, unless the flush parameter is set to true.
-If flush is set to true, it replaces the existing blocks for that identifier with the new block."

 WARNING: `content_for` is ignored in caches.
 So you shouldn’t use it for elements that will be fragment cached.